DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_setproperties_method.md

 @signature: {'setProperties(propertyConfig: ISimpleVaultProps): void;'}

 @params:
-- props   object      an object with the available attributes of the control and their new values
+`propertyConfig: object` - an object with the available attributes of the control and their new values

 @example:
 form.getItem("simplevault").setProperties({